astiw2/order-info/README.md

 ### 1. HTTP Layer
 - Endpoints:
   - POST /orders/info - accept batch of orders in the provided format.
-Returns 200OK with customer items OR errors.
+Returns 200OK with customer items and validation errors for erroneous orders if found.
-  - GET /customers/{customerId}/items - return list of all items purchased by an individual customer.
-  - GET /customers/summary - list of summaries including all customers.

 ### 2. Validation & Parsing
 - Strict JSON decoder to ensure no unexpected keys.

-### 3. Transformation Service(Conceptual at the time of drafting this markdown)
+### 3. Transformation
-- Input: []Order
+- **Input**: `[]Order` - batch of customer orders
-- Output:
+- **Processing**:
+  - Validates each order using `ValidateOrder` function
+  - Transforms valid orders into flattened customer items
+  - Aggregates data per customer for summary generation
-  - []CustomerItem
+- **Output**:
+  - `[]CustomerItem` - flat list of all purchased items with customer ID
-  - []CustomerSummary aggregated per customer.
+  - `[]CustomerSummary` - aggregated per-customer data
+  - `[]ValidationError` - detailed errors for invalid orders

 ### 4. Error Handling Strategy
 - Collect per-order validation error.
-- If ALL orders invalid -> return 400.

 A detailed Order Management Subsystem following a DDD (Domain-Driven Design) approach is documented [here](./resources/docs/DDD.md).
 Please read it at your own leisure or ignore.